This article on Pulau Ubin was last updated in August 2020.

 The best way to explore will be by attending the Chek Jawa Guided tour led by one of Npark’s nature guides.
 The 1 hour tour costs $60 for a group of 15 people, click here for updated dates and details.

-Take a stroll along the fairly new Chek Jawa Coastal Boardwalk for a great viewpoint of the ocean and surrounding nature.
+Once you get there, take a stroll along the fairly new Chek Jawa Coastal Boardwalk for a great viewpoint of the ocean and surrounding nature.

 Jejawi Tower @ Chek Jawa Wetlands